GradleUp/gratatouille/README.md

 }
 ```

-When using this mode, the plugin wiring code is generated as resources that are included by the `gradle-plugin` project.
+When using this mode, the plugin wiring code is generated as resources that are automatically included by the `gradle-plugin` project.

 ### Step 2/2 gradle-plugin